nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 “If you create your own CoroutineScope using the CoroutineScope() function, it is your responsibility to cancel it when it's no longer needed.”
 ```

-## 🎯 Why You Should Avoid Creating Custom CoroutineScopes in Android
+## 🎯 Why You Should Avoid Creating Custom CoroutineScopes in Android?

 ### 🟡 Official Android Guidance:
 ```